locka99/cpp-to-rust-book/features_of_rust/closures.md

 println!("sum {}", sum(&v1, &v2));
 ```

 This will yield the same results as the C++ code.
-The only difference was that rather than binding a lambda to references, we passed the reference values in as parameters to the closure.
+The main difference here is that rather than binding our closure to a reference, we passed the reference values in as parameters to the closure.